Rem01Gaming/encore/website/docs/guide/faq.md

 ## How do I activate Encore Tweaks?
 Encore Tweaks automatically runs on boot, so you don't need to start it manually.

+## Is Encore Tweaks a scheduler module similar to Uperf?
+No, Encore Tweaks works in more traditional way compared to Uperf, it's never meant to be a scheduler such as Uperf and Tritium nor integrated with Scene and other managers.

 ## Does Encore Tweaks require a BusyBox module?
 No, Encore Tweaks does not require a BusyBox module.